eclipse-archived/codewind-docs/docs/_documentations/codewind-eclipse-quick-guide.md

 ---
-layout: docs
+layout: guide
 title: Codewind in Eclipse
+categories: guides
-description: Take advantage of Codewind's tools to help build high quality cloud native applications regardless of which IDE or language you use.
+guide_description: Take advantage of Codewind's tools to help build high quality cloud native applications regardless of which IDE or language you use.
-keywords: Codewind, VS Code, microservice
+permalink: codewind-eclipse-quick-guide
 duration: 5 minutes
-permalink: codewind-eclipse-quick-guide
+tags: Codewind, Eclipse, microservice
 ---

 # Getting Started with Codewind in Eclipse